SWAYAM

 SWAYAM (/sa/) is an Indian government portal for a free open online course (MOOC) platform providing educational courses for university and college learners.

 History

-The SWAYAM initiative was launched by the Ministry of Human Resource Development (MHRD) (now the Ministry of Education), Government of India under Digital India to give a coordinated stage and free entry to web courses, covering all advanced education, high school, and skill sector courses.
+The SWAYAM initiative was launched by the Ministry of Human Resource Development (now renamed as Ministry of Education), Government of India under Digital India to give a coordinated stage and free entry to web courses, covering all advanced education, high school, and skill sector courses.
 It was launched on 9 July 2017 by Pranab Mukherjee, President of India.

 Activities

 The SWAYAM platform offers free access to everyone and hosts courses from class 9 to post-graduation.
 It enables professors and faculty of centrally funded institutes like IITs, IIMs, IISERs, etc. to teach students.

 To date, a total of 11772 courses have been offered through SWAYAM, and about 1182 courses are on offer in the January 2024 Semester.
 As per Department of Higher Education (India), about 1.21 Crore unique users/registrations have been made on the SWAYAM platform, and more than 4 Crore enrolments have been made in various courses offered on SWAYAM.

 A total of 859 Indian Sign Language videos for primary classes have been produced and regularly telecast on PM eVIDYA DTH TV channels.
 This aligns with the National Education Policy 2020 which reiterates the need for development of National and State Curriculum materials for use by students with hearing impairment.

 SWAYAM has been developed cooperatively by the Ministry of Education and All India Council for Technical Education (AICTE), with the help of Microsoft.

 SWAYAM has accumulated 203 partnering institutes, 2,748 completed courses, 12,541,992 student enrollments, 915,538 exam registrations, and 654,664 successful certificates.